 An adjustment is usually a 20 min appointment where you will have your braces adjusted.
 The purpose of the adjustment is to ensure the braces are continuing to gradually move the teeth as desired.
 It takes approximately 6-8 weeks for a wire to express.

 An Orthodontic Auxiliary is a complementary staff member who is able to assist the Orthodontist with some of the manual tasks involved in treatment.
 An Orthodontic Auxiliary works under the direct instruction of a Specialist Orthodontist, but has no input in the diagnosis or treatment planning of an orthodontic case.
 Orthodontic auxiliaries are registered health professionals with a scope of practice defined by the Dental Council of New Zealand.

 The recommended age to bring your child in for orthodontic assessment is seven.
-If your child does not require any early or comprehensive treatment, follow up review appointments are free of charge.
-These complimentary appointments are to ensure the teeth are erupting as they should and to address any orthodontic issues as soon as they arise to circumvent future issues.
+If your child does not require any early or comprehensive treatment, we are happy to review your child and guide you as to the best time to start treatment.
+These appointments are to ensure the teeth are erupting as they should and to address any orthodontic issues as soon as they arise to circumvent future issues.